Innate Immunity . Inflammation . Arthritis, Macrophage . Micro RNA. Mitochondrial DNA

-The regulation of innate immune mechanisms by microRNA in the development of chronic arthritis
+The role of innate immune mechanisms in the pathogenesis of chronic inflammatory rheumatic diseases

 The research of the Experimental Rheumatology (ER) group is focused on the pathogenetic mechanisms of inflammatory rheumatic diseases including chronic arthropathies such as rheumatoid arthritis (RA) and psoriatic arthritis (PsA), connective tissue diseases such as systemic lupus erythematosus (SLE), Sjögren’s syndrome (SS) and systemic sclerosis (SSc), autoimmune vasculitides (AAV) as well as the crystal arthropathies gout and calcium pyrophosphate deposition disease.
 In several research projects, including collaborations with academia and pharma/biotech industry, we investigate the immunopathogenesis of some of these diseases with special focus on mechanisms of the innate immunity.

 The research topics include

 – the regulation of inflammatory pathways during macrophage differentiation and polarization.

 – immune-modulation by extracellular vesicles and the identification of their functional load in rheumatoid arthritis.

 – the screening of novel inhibitors targeted against inflammatory pathways and autoimmune disease- relevant factors